unfashion/Smooth-Edged-Masonry/README.md

 ## Features ##
 - Horizontal and vertical orientation of the grid to choose from
-- Responsive behavior settings for screens or containers of different widths
+- Responsive behavior settings for screens or containers width different widths
 - Open source and the ability to refine solutions using JS and CSS
 - Vanilla JS without dependencies